High performance entanglement-assisted quantum LDPC codes need little entanglement: Abstract

 \section{Abstract}

-We investigate the performance of entanglement-assisted quantum low-density parity-check (LDPC) codes constructed from finite geometries.
-Though the entanglement-assisted formalism provides a universal connection between a classical linear quaternary code and an entanglement-assisted quantum error-correcting code (EAQECC), the issue of maintaining large amount of pure maximally entangled states in constructing EAQECCs is a practical obstacle to its use.
-We provide families of EAQECCs with an entanglement consumption rate that decreases exponentially.
-Surprisingly, these EAQECCs outperform those codes constructed in \cite{HBD08QLDPC}.
+Though the entanglement-assisted formalism provides a universal connection between a classical linear code and an entanglement-assisted quantum error-correcting code (EAQECC), the issue of maintaining large amount of pure maximally entangled states in constructing EAQECCs is a practical obstacle to its use.
+It is also conjectured that the power of entanglement-assisted formalism to convert those good classical codes comes from massive consumption of maximally entangled states.
+We show that the above conjecture is wrong by providing families of EAQECCs with an entanglement consumption rate that diminishes linearly as a function of the code length.
+Notably, two families of EAQECCs constructed in the paper require only one copy of maximally entangled state no matter how large the code length is.
+These families of EAQECCs that are constructed from classical finite geometric LDPC codes perform very well according to our numerical simulations.
+Our work indicates that EAQECCs are not only theoretically interesting, but also physically implementable.
+Finally, these high performance entanglement-assisted LDPC codes with low entanglement consumption rates allow one to construct high-performance standard QECCs with very similar parameters.